-- attract, motivate and retain superior talent; - ensure that compensation is commensurate with the company's performance and stockholder returns: - provide performance awards for the achievement of financial and strategic objectives that are critical to our long-term growth; and - ensure that our executive officers have financial incentives to achieve substantial growth in stockholder value.
+- attract, motivate and retain superior talent; - ensure that compensation is commensurate with the company's performance and stockholder returns; - provide performance awards for the achievement of financial and strategic objectives that are important to our long-term growth; and

-Our compensation program is designed to achieve these objectives through a combination of the following types of compensation: base salary, annual cash incentive bonus awards, performance restricted stock units which will settle in fully-vested shares of common stock for multi-year performance periods, restricted stock awards subject to time-based vesting over a multi-year period and other employee benefits.
+• ensure that our executive officers have financial incentives to achieve growth in stockholder value.

-Each of these compensation components serve our interests in different ways and together represent a balance among all elements of compensation and the various time periods for such elements.
-A majority of the compensation provided to the Named Executive Officers is based on our performance.
-This design approach helps align the interests of our executive officers with those of stockholders in achieving long-term increases in the value of our common stock.
-We have selected these compensation components to create a flexible pay package that reflects the long-term nature of our business and can reward both the short-term and long-term performance of the company and each individual Named Executive Officer.
+Our compensation program is designed to achieve these objectives through a combination of the following types of compensation: base salary; annual cash incentive bonus awards; performance restricted stock units which will settle in fully-vested shares of common stock for multi-year performance periods; restricted stock awards subject to time-based vesting over a multi-year period; and other employee benefits.
+Each of these compensation components serve our interests in different ways and together represent a comprehensive pay package that can both the short-term and long-term performance of the company and each individual Named Executive Officer.
+A majority of the compensation provided to the Named Executive Officers is based on our performance, which helps align the interests of our executive officers with those of stockholders in achieving long-term financial goals for our company.
 Each element of our executive compensation program is discussed in greater detail below.